fhc93/enara-health-rn-test/readme.md

 ## Instructions

-- Install android studio to use its emulator or have a phone nearby
+- Install android studio to use its emulator or have a phone connected to your pc

 - You have to install the expo cli if you don't have it:
   - With npm `npm install -g expo-cli`